SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 The client may access different resources from distinct resource servers, thereby requiring registration with multiple authorization servers.
 The choice of what resources to access (and thus which authorization and resource servers to integrate) is at the discretion of the client (or client developer).

 This document discusses OAuth in "open ecosystems", where the protected resources available to a client are configured beyond the discretion of the client or client developers.
-This can be the case, for example, if an end-user can specify arbitrary resource servers and associated authorization servers to interact with at runtime (e.g., in the Model Context Protocol {{MCP-Spec}}), or if the client offers an open marketplace or registry with such configurations published by external developers at development time (e.g., in integration platforms {{research.cuhk}}).
+This can be the case, for example, if the client offers an open marketplace or registry with such configurations published by external developers at development time (e.g., in integration platforms {{research.cuhk}}), or if an end-user can specify arbitrary resource servers and associated authorization servers to interact with at runtime (e.g., in the Model Context Protocol {{MCP-Spec}}).

 This document defines a "client configuration" as a bundle of configuration elements that enable a client in open ecosystems to access an OAuth 2.0 protected resource.
 A client configuration typically includes:

 * Authorization Server configuration.
-Clients may employ a manual approach, where end-users or external developers enter the necessary fields (i.e., endpoint URLs of the authorization server) at the client's website, or support fetching information about the authorization server via Authorization Server Metadata {{?RFC8414}}.
+Clients may employ a manual approach, where external developers or end-users enter the necessary fields (i.e., endpoint URLs of the authorization server) at the client's website, or support fetching information about the authorization server via Authorization Server Metadata {{?RFC8414}}.
 * Client Registration configuration at the authorization server.
-Clients may employ a manual approach, where end-users or external developers enter the necessary fields (i.e., client identifier and client credentials) at the client's website, or support fetching information about the client registration via Dynamic Client Registration {{?RFC7591}}.
+Clients may employ a manual approach, where external developers or end-users enter the necessary fields (i.e., client identifier and client credentials) at the client's website, or support fetching information about the client registration via Dynamic Client Registration {{?RFC7591}}.
 * Protected Resource configuration.
-Clients may employ a manual approach, where end-users or external developers enter the necessary fields (i.e., endpoint URLs of the resource server) at the client's website, or support fetching information about the protected resource via Protected Resource Metadata {{?RFC9728}}.
-End-users or external developers may further specify when and how the protected resources shall be fetched and processed by the clients.
+Clients may employ a manual approach, where external developers or end-users enter the necessary fields (i.e., endpoint URLs of the resource server) at the client's website, or support fetching information about the protected resource via Protected Resource Metadata {{?RFC9728}}.
+External developers or end-users may further specify when and how the protected resources shall be fetched and processed by the clients.

 The integration pattern in open ecosystems expands the use of OAuth in dynamic scenarios, creating new challenges with respect to functionality and security beyond the scope of {{!RFC9700}}.